 Research indicates that repetitive actions engage neuroplasticity and cause changes in the brain.
 Therefore, if you want to regain an ability, you must exercise regularly.

-2. Practice Physical Therapy at Home
+2. Practice Therapy at Home

 Physical therapy is an effective way to activate neuroplasticity and regain abilities.
 It helps patients rebuild physical strength, coordination, and flexibility after TBI.
 Plus, it increases blood flow to the brain, giving it the nutrients it needs to function and heal.
 Additionally, if occupational therapy and speech therapy are prescribed for you, these can be crucial for your recovery as well.

 Therefore, to boost your recovery chances, you must practice at home every day the exercises you learn at the clinic.